 Seeing as stealing a phone these days is rather passé, more devious criminals have come up with a more covert way to make off with your money without even nicking your phone in the first place.
 Enter the new scam that can potentially wipe out your savings in a matter of minutes – smartphone account fraud.

 Smartphone account fraud occurs when criminals attempt to gain access to your smartphone account by using falsified documents and then attempt to change your SIM card to a new one that they take possession of, effectively locking you out of the service.
 Many victims have no inkling of it happening until they suddenly lose service on their phones and by then it may be too late.

-Two-factor authentication is a means of enhanced security where service providers send a unique one-time code via email or an SMS your smartphone which you then use to login to conduct a transaction in.
+Two-factor authentication is a means of enhanced security where service providers send a unique one-time code via email or an SMS to your smartphone which you then use to login to conduct a transaction.
 By hijacking your phone number, criminals can bypass two-factor authentication.
-They can transfer money out of your account, set it up for more fraud attempts in the future for other people in your network, apply for loans or more credit cards, buy expensive stuff off or worse.
+They can transfer money out of your account, set it up for more fraud attempts in the future for other people in your network, apply for loans or more credit cards, buy expensive stuff off, or worse.